We would like to acknowledge the generous help and support of the following in supplying us with damaged documents for testing of imaging techniques:

-In addition, between the primary source and the surrogate, the potential for corruption of the original data has been introduced, as a human operator has had to make decisions about focus and colour reproduction.
-Scanning from surrogates allows the introduction of a level of error caused by the original capture process.
+Scanning from surrogates allows the introduction of a level of error caused by the original capture process, since between the primary source and the surrogate the potential for corruption of the original data has been introduced because a human operator has had to make decisions about focus and colour reproduction.
 Because our ability to perceive colour is often flawed, and always limited by our ability to perceive the full light spectrum, every layer of reproduction adds a level at which errors are introduced.
 The eye is also incapable of fine focus beyond a certain level, and it is this further level of definition that is so essential in studying manuscripts in the digital medium.
 A scan from a surrogate is only as good as the surrogate, not the original.

 When photo labs make a reprint either from a print or from its negative they are rarely, if ever, able to reproduce the colour of the original print precisely, because they rely both on human judgement and the use of chemical processes that are too inaccurately calibrated to be exactly reproduced.

 The mechanism by which we perceive colour is still only partially understood, but one extraordinary ability of the brain, chromatic adaptation, which enables us to function normally in changing light conditions becomes a handicap when dealing with precise colour balancing.
 As an example, if you put on a pair of dark glasses, the lens will completely change the real colours reaching your eye.
 However, a split-second adjustment in the brain allows us to continue to recognise correctly and understand colours even through a very heavily tinted filter.